python/devguide/triage/labels.rst

   the :gh-label:`type-bug` label as knowing which versions are affected does not give more information.

-  Once the bug is resolved, one can optionally add the version labels for the affected versions.
-This helps readers in knowing whether their issue has been solved for their Python version.

-- EOL version labels should be removed when possible but there is no need to explicitly go through old issues to remove such labels.
+- Labels for end-of-life versions should be removed when possible but there is no need to explicitly go through old issues to remove such labels.

-- Otherwise, add the corresponding version label(s) and remember to update them when the latest major version is updated.
+- Otherwise, add the corresponding version labels and remember to update them when the latest major version is updated.

 See also :ref:`the branch status page <branchstatus>`